 Integrity Leads to Security

-Integrity is frequently mentioned throughout the Old Testament, especially in the book of Proverbs.
-One noteworthy example is Proverbs 10:9, which reads, “Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out.”
+Proverbs 10:9, says, “Whoever walks in integrity walks securely, but he who makes his ways crooked will be found out.”

 Paul’s Teaching on Integrity